 Browsers into buyers.

-Whether you’re writing an article title, sales copy, website title, or ad, the difference of a few words can either pull in prospects or push them away.
+Whether you’re writing a blog post title, sales copy, website title, or Google ad, the difference of a few words can either pull in prospects or push them away.

 That’s why you have to be very mindful of the words you use on your website.